ravendb/book/Intro/Intro.md

 July of 2014.
 Writing something of this scope, and at the same time pushing the product itself forward is not easy and would not have been possible without the help of many people.

-On the technical side, I want to thank Adi Avivi, Dan Bishop , Maxim Buryak, Danielle Greenberg, Judah Himango, Karmel Indych, Elemar Junior, Grisha Kotler, Rafal Kwiatkowski, Grzegorz Lachowski, Marcin Lewandowski, Jonathan Matheus, Tomasz Opalach, Arkadiusz Palinski, Pawel Pekrol, Aviv Rahmany, Idan Ben Shalom, Efrat Shenhar, Tal Weiss, Michael Yarichuk, Fitzchak Yitzchaki and Iftah Ben Zaken.
+On the technical side, I want to thank Adi Avivi, Dan Bishop, Maxim Buryak, Danielle Greenberg, Judah Himango, Karmel Indych, Elemar Junior, Grisha Kotler, Rafal Kwiatkowski, Grzegorz Lachowski, Marcin Lewandowski, Jonathan Matheus, Tomasz Opalach, Arkadiusz Palinski, Pawel Pekrol, Aviv Rahmany, Idan Ben Shalom, Efrat Shenhar, Tal Weiss, Michael Yarichuk, Fitzchak Yitzchaki and Iftah Ben Zaken.